iAliTaghizad/iAliTaghizad/README.md

 - ⚛️ Next.js & Micro-Frontend Architecture
 - 🔍 Optimizing React Performance at scale
 - 🧪 Testing (because bugs are loyal friends 🐛)

 ---

+### 🎓 Side Quest: Crypto & Research Mode
+When I'm not building enterprise frontends,
+I’m probably somewhere deep in a PDF like:

+> *"Post-Quantum Blockchain Using Hash-Based Non-Interactive Multi-Signature Schemes"*
+> *(yeah, I know… sounds illegal)*

+Master's student — currently researching:
+- 🔐 Cryptography
+- ⚡ Zero-knowledge proofs (a.k.a. magic math for privacy)
+- 👾 Post-quantum blockchain (because someone has to protect us from future quantum robots)

+In short:
+**Frontend by day, cryptography nerd by night.**

+---